ORS 442.464, 442.466, 442.993

-(h) Assisting the administrator in furthering the health policies expressed by the Legislative Assembly in ORS 442.025.
+(h) Assisting the authority in furthering the health policies expressed by the Legislative Assembly in ORS 442.025.

 (i) Evaluating health disparities, including but not limited to disparities related to race and ethnicity.

-(2) The Administrator of the Office for Oregon Health Policy and Research shall prescribe by rule standards that are consistent with standards adopted by the Accredited Standards Committee X12 of the American National Standards Institute, the Centers for Medicare and Medicaid Services and the National Council for Prescription Drug Programs that:
+(2) The authority shall prescribe by rule standards that are consistent with standards adopted by the Accredited Standards Committee X12 of the American National Standards Institute, the Centers for Medicare and Medicaid Services and the National Council for Prescription Drug Programs that: